 Respecting the individual.
 If you are making this decision on behalf of a deceased person who did not leave directions, consider what they would have preferred.

 Respecting the living.
-If you’re planning for yourself, you may select cremation for a number of reasons, including that you want your ashes to be scattered or stored with family so that they do not have to visit a cemetery.
+If you’re planning for yourself, you may choose cremation for several reasons, including the desire to have your remains kept by family rather than requiring visits to a cemetery.
 If you are planning for a loved one and they have not given specific instructions, it is not selfish at all to consider your own preferences and requirements.

 Respecting the environment.
 You may believe that burial is more environmentally friendly than cremation, however this is not always the case.
 Cremation costs a great deal of energy and does release chemicals into the environment, but many experts believe it is a more environmentally-friendly option than, for example, embalming and traditional burial.